Hemal-31/Java-Problem-Solving/README.md

 * Number-based ascending order
 * Order of sequence
 * Checking of sequence
 * Number of even and odd number in an collection of numbers
+* Digital root of an number (reapeat the sum of number until it becomes single digit)

 These programs focus on strengthening programming fundamentals such as loops, condition handling, and number manipulation.